agrc/gis.utah.gov/_posts/2020-07-14-thinking-beyond-the-map.md

 #### Sources
 {: .text-left}

-[^bhageshpur]: Bhageshpur, Kiran.
-2019. "[Data Is The New Oil - And That's A Good Thing](https://www.forbes.com/sites/forbestechcouncil/2019/11/15/data-is-the-new-oil-and-thats-a-good-thing/#1d3b1a037304)".
-Forbes.
-Nov 15, 2019.

-[^economist]: The Economist.
-2017. "[The world’s most valuable resource is no longer oil, but data](https://www.economist.com/leaders/2017/05/06/the-worlds-most-valuable-resource-is-no-longer-oil-but-data)".
-The Economist.
-May 6, 2017.

-[^toonders]: Toonders, Joris.
-2014. "[Data Is the New Oil of the Digital Economy](https://www.wired.com/insights/2014/07/data-new-oil-digital-economy/)".
-Wired.
-July 2014.

 [^gim]: GIM International.
 2015.
 "Bringing Geography into Everything". https://www.gim-international.com/content/news/bringing-geography-into-everything-gim-international-interviews-ed-parsons (accessed February 13, 2020).

-#### Image Sources
-{: .text-left}

 [^location]: gimbal https://gimbal.com/location-data-guide/